PHPSocialNetwork/phpfastcache/README.md

 use Phpfastcache\CacheManager;

-// Setup File Path on your config files CacheManager::setup(array(
+// Setup File Path on your config files
+// Please note that as of the V6.1 the "path" config
+// can also be used for Unix sockets (Redis, Memcache, etc) CacheManager::setup(array(
     "path" => '/var/www/phpfastcache.com/dev/tmp', // or in windows "C:/tmp/"
 ));